 It’s a complicated and subtle set of issues, all of them rooted in the need for honesty and trust.
 We need to be able to believe in a principle of openness.
 Are we willing to talk openly about concerns around bias, and deal with the concerns in a grown-up way?

-Having those mature, self-aware conversations takes a good level of skills – what we call Conversational Intelligence.
+Having those mature, self-aware conversations takes a good level of skills – what we call Conversational Integrity.
 That means equipping employees with the ability to have good conversations, handle disagreements, conflict, sensitivities and differences of perspective in mature and constructive ways.
 The practical way of addressing unconscious bias is not to create a greater sense of nervousness and a need for doubt and repression, but a more positive spirit of openness and understanding.
 We have to keep talking.

 Arran Heal, Managing Director, CMP